Moreton Mill's steam locomotives - then and now

 Krauss

-cosmetic restoration and display near Buderim Swimming Pool, Queensland.
-(This is the largest Krauss to operate in
+This is the largest Krauss to operate in Australia.

 Shay (Lima Locomotive Corporation, Ohio U.S.A., previously Mapleton BN 2800 of 1914 with some parts of Dulong BN 2091 of 1908 attached in 1948).
 Decommissioned in March 1960.
 Fair condition.
-Owned by Maroochy Shire Council, and presently located at the Railway Workshops Museum at Ipswich, Queensland, for structural examination and assessment.
-It is expected that, when sufficient funds have been raised by the Shay Rail Preservation Society, a group of enthusiasts based at Mapleton, it will be cosmetically restored and then placed on display on the corner of Delicia and Obi Obi Roads, Mapleton.
+Owned by the Sunshine Coast Regional Council, and presently located at Nambour Historical Museum with Eudlo, Bli Bli and Valdora.
 The two unwanted bogies were acquired by the Illawarra Light Rail Museum Society and are presently under a new fabricated Shay frame at their facility at Albion Park, New South Wales (see below).

 Moreton (Locomotivfabrik Krauss & Co.
 Munich, Germany) BN 4687 of 1901, 0-6-0T+T. Purchased in 1904, fitted with a tender in the early 1920s, decommissioned in July, 1967.
 Now at Yandina Ginger Factory, Queensland.
 Operates daily with hydraulic drive, not in steam (see below).